flexcompute/tidy3d/docs/source/quickstart.rst

     conda create –n tidy3d_env python==3.10

-to create a new environment. ``tidy3d_env`` is the name for the new environment, which can be changed to your personal preference.
+to create a new environment. ``tidy3d_env`` is the name of the new environment, which can be changed to your personal preference.
 Python version 3.10 and its associated packages will also be installed in this new environment by adding ``python==3.10``.
 After the environment is created, we need to activate it by

 .. code-block:: bash